grdnrio/grdnrio-blog/_posts/2017-08-14-scanning-docker-containers-with-inspec.md

 Resolving deltas: 100% (100/100), done.
 {% endhighlight %}

-Using the InSpec CLI I can now run the profile against the Docker container passing in the path to the Linux baseline I just cloned and setting the Docker container as a target.
+Using the InSpec CLI I can now run the profile against the Docker container passing in the path to the Linux baseline I just cloned and setting the Docker container ID as a target.

 `inspec exec linux-baseline -t docker://6242a0d510c1`